-The epidemiological baseline situation in a country determines how much the infection figures increase as a result of a major event such as a European soccer championship
+The epidemiological baseline situation determines how much the corona infection increase as a result of a major event such as a European soccer championship

 At international soccer tournaments, pathogens have an easy time.
 This is because many people watch the matches in groups, whether in a private living room, in a pub or at public viewing, where the coronavirus, for example, can spread easily.
 Thus, it can be clearly demonstrated that the European Soccer Championship 2020, which took place in the summer of 2021, led to numerous infections.
 However, the magnitude of the effect varies greatly from country to country.
 The team from Göttingen, Bonn and Munich investigated for twelve of the participating countries how the incidence of infection developed during and after the European Championship.
 The researchers used case numbers broken down by gender to distinguish the contribution of the European Championship to the incidence from other factors, because more men than women watch the soccer matches.
 This gender ratio is also reflected in different infection numbers.
 From this, the team calculated how many infections were due to people watching the matches together.